* Iron ore shipments from Port Hedland to China up 9 pct in

 On the Shanghai Futures Exchange, construction-used rebar

-was down 3 percent at 2,357 yuan per tonne after
+ended 4 percent lower at 2,334 yuan per tonne after

 Some traders remain hopeful that steel prices in China, the